jusw/ssdocs/install.rst

     set SSROOTX=c:/SpreadServe/ss0.4.2

 ``SSROOTX`` is the same as ``SSROOT``, but with backslashes translated to forward slashes, and any spaces rendered as %20.

+Installing SpreadServe under ``c:\Program Files`` can cause problems for some Addins: see :ref:`Constraints` for more detail.

 **Repackaging SpreadServe**